redhat-openstack/openstack-puppet-modules/apache/README.md

 The MIME-type of the file to be processed by the FastCGI server.

+##### `pass_header`

+The name of an HTTP Request Header to be passed in the request environment.
+This option makes available the contents of headers which are normally not available (e.g. Authorization) to a CGI environment.

 #### Defined type: `apache::vhost::custom`

-The `apache::vhost::custom` defined type is a thin wrapper around the `apache::custom_config` defined type, and simply overrides some of its default settings specifc to the virtual host directory in Apache.
+The `apache::vhost::custom` defined type is a thin wrapper around the `apache::custom_config` defined type, and simply overrides some of its default settings specific to the virtual host directory in Apache.

 **Parameters within `apache::vhost::custom`**: